WillMatthews/trump-or-markov/real-data/README.md

 This README details how to access the real data used in this project (which is required to train the model, and therefore run the backend).

+>[!IMPORTANT]
+> You will need to download the dataset to run the project.
+The dataset is not included in this repository due to its size.

+>[!WARNING]
+> If the dataset exists but you still encounter errors, make sure the filename is the same as the one in the config.yaml file in the `cloud` directory.

 ## Datasets

 ### Trump Tweets